 If you have chronic joint pain that’s not treatable with medications or other conservative therapies, you may be a candidate for arthroscopy.
 The experienced orthopedic surgeons at North Point Orthopaedics offer minimally invasive arthroscopy procedures to diagnose and treat painful joint conditions, including arthritis, fractures, and soft tissue tears.
 They also provide physical therapy services on-site to help restore your mobility, so you can quickly get back to a physically active life.
-Call the office in Munster, Crown Point, or Valparaiso, Indiana, today or book an appointment online to determine if arthroscopy is a treatment option for you.
+Call the office in Munster or Crown Point, Indiana, today or book an appointment online to determine if arthroscopy is a treatment option for you.

 Arthroscopy is a minimally invasive method to diagnose and treat diseases and injuries of a joint.